SPEECHCOG/VGS_XSL/README.md

 Pre-print: add here.

-Models and model activation data are available for download at Zenodo: link added here once Zenodo upload quota request has been approved.
+Models and model activation data are available for download at Zenodo: link added here once Zenodo upload quota request has been approved. (approx. 113 GB in total when uncompressed)